dgaydukov/cert-aws/sa/files/sa.md

 Users can use their browser or special desktop client to user ws.
 To authenticate they should use directory service.
 If you have directory you can integrate it with ws, otherwise ws would create new directory for you.

 ###### Batch
-It's a set of batch management tools that allows to run hundreds of thousands of batch computing jobs on AWS.
+Set of batch management tools that allows to run hundreds of thousands of batch computing jobs on AWS.
 Resources are dynamically provisioned.
 It handles job execution and compute resource management and you can concentrate on code.
 It's best suited for: deep learning, genomics analysis, image processing, media transcoding, bash scripting.
 You simply submit jobs to batch and it provision ec2 or spot fleet and run your jobs there.
 Job Definition - specify params, env vars, RAM & CPU number requirements.
 It uses ecs to execute containerized jobs, so ecs agent should be installed on ec2 (you can use ecs ami or create your own).
 When you create your own ami, it should include:
 * linux of latest version
 * docker daemon running
 * ECS container agent
 * awslogs log driver with `ECS_AVAILABLE_LOGGING_DRIVERS` env var You don't need:
-* provision ASG, cause batch handling underlying instances
+* provision asg, cause batch handling underlying instances
 * provision sqs, cause batch use job queue

 ###### DocumentDB
 It's fully managed, mongo-compatible document database service.
 You can store/query json data.
 MongoDB-compatible - means your current apps that using mongo, can be easily migrated to DocumentDB (which implements Apache 2.0 open source MongoDB 3.6 API).
 You can easily migrate your mongo to DocumentDB with DMS.
 It replicates each chunk of data 6 times across 3 AZ.
 Read - 8KB, write - 4KB.
 If you write 1 KB it counts as single IO.
 Yet concurrent write operations with size less than 4kb, are batched to reduce cost. min size - 10GB, max - 64TB.
 It automatically grows by 10GB chunks.
 Automated backups are enabled by default.
 Cluster can scale up to 1M reads per sec with up to 15 read replicas (read replica use same underlying storage updated by master).
 It doesn't support cross region replica (all replicas in same region only).

 ###### Keyspaces
-It's managed Apache Cassandra-compatible (you can run Cassandra workloads using the same Cassandra Query Language (CQL)) database service.
+It's managed Apache Cassandra-compatible database service, you can run Cassandra workloads using the same CQL (Cassandra Query Language).

 ###### Cloud Development Kit
 CDK - open-source software development framework for writing cloud infra as code using c#/java/python/typescript.
 Under the hood cdk compiles code into CloudFormation template and run it in aws.